-Cathy is a final year student at the Delta Institute of Australia to attain a Cert IV Companion Animal Services and an accredited Delta dog trainer.
+Cathy is an accredited professional dog trainer with qualifications from the Delta Institute of Australia.
 Cathy is a voluntary member of Willoughby Council’s Companion Animals Committee and a voluntary instructor at the Sydney All Breeds Dog Club.
 She lives in Sydney with her husband John and two foster doggies, Twinkle and Fluffy.

 ‘Every animal deserves a good life, not just a life of existence’ – Pets4Life’s manifesto.